 If you leave your curtains open, you can’t expect privacy in your home.
 A similar principle applies to calls from your smart phone, a federal judge told a couple whose conversation was overheard during an accidental call – a “butt dial,” in smartphone vernacular, from the husband’s phone.

 The accidental caller and his colleague were traveling on business.
-He headed back to his hotel room as the phone connection continued.
-There, he recapped the previous conversation for his wife, with the employee still listening on the other end until the owner of the phone saw the call and cut it off.
+The caller headed back to his hotel room as the phone connection continued.
+There, he recapped his previous conversation for his wife, with the employee still listening on the other end until the owner of the phone noticed the call and cut it off.

 The couple sued the recipient of the call for invading their privacy.
-Judge Danny Boggs from the Sixth Circuit Appeals Court found no breach of the husband’s privacy, citing various methods a smartphone user can employ to prevent inadvertent dialing.
+Sixth Circuit Judge Danny Boggs found no breach of the husband’s privacy, citing various methods a smartphone user can employ to prevent inadvertent dialing.
 Notably, Judge Boggs did find that the wife had a reasonable expectation of privacy, since she was not aware of the ongoing call and did not dial the call.
 That question was remanded to the lower court for reconsideration.

 It’s likely that the evidence in this case was pretty straightforward.
 But smartphone evidence can be complicated.
 Remember that a phone call is about connected devices, and it produces multiple sets of data.
-In this case, there were three devices involved, since the contents of the call was recorded using another smartphone.
+In this case, there were three devices involved, since the call involved two phones, and the contents of the call were recorded using another smartphone.
 Conference calls might involve many more devices.

-And – privacy tip for practicing attorneys.
-Password protect your smartphone.
+Finally, it’s critical for practicing a attorney to password protect your smartphone.
 It reduces the likelihood that inadvertent dialing will occur.
 And it helps safegaurd confidential client data that lives on your phone.